isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 ********************
 Statistical Notebooks
 ********************

 Integrated statistical analysis and exploration of multiple genomic and clinical data types provide researchers with a great possibility to expand our current knowledge of cancer.
-The ISB-CGC offers a vast source of diverse data types, including gene expression, somatic mutations, clinical data, etc. We have developed a series of notebooks that use BigQuery to compute statistical associations between different combinations of the data types available in ISB-CGC.
+ISB-CGC has developed a series of notebooks that use BigQuery to compute statistical associations between different combinations of data from ISB-CGC vast source of diverse data types, including gene expression, somatic mutations, clinical data, etc.

 Bioinformatic notebooks
 =======================